civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

   ![image](https://user-images.githubusercontent.com/252053/191864534-c79c78bd-effe-40b2-a22c-ecf6aa535698.png)
 </details>

 6\.
 We are done with setting up the Azure AD app.
-Now to go Azure "Groups" and create a new security group.
-That group will contain members that have CiviForm Admin access when they login to CiviForm.
+Now go to Azure "Groups" and create a new security group.
+That group will contain members that have CiviForm Admin access when they log into CiviForm.
 Other users, who are not members of that group, will be considered Program Admins.
-Though they need to be assigned to particular programs by a CiviForm Admin to see the programs, by default they don't have access to any programs.
+They need to be assigned to particular programs by a CiviForm Admin to see programs, by default they don't have access to any programs.
 Once you created the group write down its ID it will be used later.

 <details>
   <summary>Screenshots</summary>